The Real Estate M&A and Private Equity Review: Austria

 Even though a separation of corporate real estate from operating companies seems to occur in the Austrian market in certain cases (including for purposes of real estate financings), the number of transactions does not indicate that this will become a major trend.

-Governmental restrictions due to the covid-19 crisis are causing profound changes in the Austrian economic situation (e.g., company closures and a comparably high unemployment rate) that have also had a direct impact on the real estate market.
-In the first two weeks alone after the outbreak in mid-March 2020, the demand for properties declined significantly.
-In April 2020, Ernst & Young conducted an online survey involving around 55 stakeholders of the Austrian real estate sector, the result of which showed that 61 per cent of the participants expect the volume of transactions to decrease in 2020.
+As the covid-19 pandemic continues, the governmental restrictions are causing ongoing profound changes in the Austrian economic situation (e.g., company closures and comparably high unemployment rate), which are also having a direct impact on the real estate market.
 Although the situation in the real estate market has started to slowly improve in the meantime, the outlook for real estate investments will most likely not remain as positive as in recent years.

-Considering that the covid-19 crisis and its economic consequences is primarily affecting retail and office properties, falling prices are particularly expected in this sector.
-Due to travel restrictions, cancelled conventions and temporary hotel closures, the greatest challenge is predicted for the hotel industry.
-Storage capacities, on the other hand, are being further expanded due to the rapid increase in deliveries, thus rising prices in the logistics sector are expected to continue.
-For the time being, the demand regarding residential properties for investments or personal use is expected to remain steady owing to the consistently low interest rates and cheap financing.
-Against this background, residential properties may become the main focus for investors in 2020.
+The covid-19 pandemic and its economic consequences are primarily affecting retail and office properties; thus, investments in these assets are expected to also stagnate in 2021.
+Owing to travel restrictions, cancelled conventions and temporary hotel closures, the greatest challenge is predicted for the hotel industry.
+Storage capacities, however, are being further expanded due to the rapid increase in deliveries, and thus rising prices in the logistics sector are expected to continue.
+For the time being, the demand regarding residential properties for investments or personal use is expected to increase because such investment is widely seen as a safe option.
+Against this background, residential properties may become the main focus for investors in 2021.

-Besides the covid-19 crisis, other developments are also likely to influence the real estate market in the years to come.
-An amendment to the Vienna Building Code, which came into force at the beginning of 2019 with the aim to foster affordable and environmentally friendly living, but also to the improved protection of historic buildings, could lead to lower residential construction activity from 2021 onwards and thus restrict the investment offer on the primary market of Vienna in the long term.
-As the majority of institutional residential investments are carried out as forward transactions, this development could become noticeable in the second half of 2020.
+In addition to the covid-19 pandemic, other developments are likely to influence the real estate market in the years to come.
+An amendment to the Vienna Building Code, which came into force at the beginning of 2019 with the aim to foster not only affordable and environmentally friendly living but also for the improved protection of historic buildings, could lead to lower residential construction activity from 2021 onwards, and thus restrict the investment offer on the primary market of Vienna in the long term.
+As the majority of institutional residential investments are carried out as forward transactions, this development could become more noticeable in 2021.

-Overall, it remains to be seen whether and to what extent the covid-19 crisis will impact the Austrian real estate market in the coming years.
-From today's perspective, however, real estate prices are unlikely to rise as was the case in the preceding years, and in many sectors falling prices are to be expected.
+Overall, it remains to be seen whether and to what extent the covid-19 pandemic will impact the Austrian real estate market in the coming years.
+From today's perspective, however, real estate prices are unlikely to rise as was the case in the preceding years.

 1 Tibor Fabian and Markus Uitz are partners at Binder Grösswang Rechtsanwälte GmbH.